-- a) In the case of coursework, the instructor contacts the Instructor of Record who then contacts the Academic Advisor in the online option.
-In the on campus option, the instructor contacts the Faculty Advisor.
+- a) In the case of coursework, the instructor contacts the Faculty Advisor.
 The Faculty Advisor will then contact the SDC requesting an expedited Educational Review. - b) In the case of field planning, the Field Faculty contacts the student's Faculty Advisor.
 The Faculty Advisor will then contact the SDC requesting an expedited Educational Review. - c) A member of the SDC mails the student a registered letter requiring that the student contact them within five days after the letter has been postmarked.
 This letter will also be forwarded to the student by email.
-The letter will specify that if the student does not respond by telephone and/or email within the specified time, the SDC will recommend to the PD that the student be dismissed from the program. - d) In the case of coursework and field planning concerns, if the student responds to the letter, an Educational Review will be scheduled in consultation with the student, ideally within one week.
+The letter will specify that if the student does not respond by telephone and/or email within the specified time, the SDC will recommend to the PD that the student be dismissed from the program.

+d) In the case of coursework and field planning concerns, if the student responds to the letter, an Educational Review will be scheduled in consultation with the student, ideally within one week.
 The plan of action for field concerns in part will specify if a student can continue in the field planning process, or if a delay will be necessary.